mimnetto/Kamihama-Clock-Tower/README.md

 View it at https://mimnetto.github.io/Kamihama-Clock-Tower/

-#
-Edited by Darruko and Cori and maintained by Mimi Hamburger.
+# Created by Darruko and Edited for MagiaReci by Cori and maintained by Mimi Hamburger.